There’s No Photoshop in The Perfect HDR Workflow

 Here’s a problem that comes up sometimes.
 When you take multiple exposures to create your HDR, sometimes things your camera is pointed at move during the time between frames.
 Tree leaves, people, cars, ocean waves, & clouds.
 The catch-all term for this is called “ghosting.”
 When it’s people in the frame moving, they look like ghosts because you can sort of see right through them.
 Many times we don’t want that in our photos.

 The Photomatix merge to 32 bit HDR plugin has a method to reduce ghosting.
 Sorry to say it’s not perfect.
 It works only sometimes.
-However, the de-ghosting tool in the standalone product, Photomatix Pro, does a fabulous job getting rid of those pesky ghosts!
+However, the de-ghosting tool in the standalone product, Photomatix Pro 5, does a fabulous job getting rid of those pesky ghosts!

 If you want to do that, in the very first dialog box where you choose your bracketed files to merge, check the box that says “show intermediary 32 bit HDR image.”
 Then click “OK” and in the last dialog box , just check the box called “remove ghosts with selective deghosting tool.”

-In a few seconds when the intermediary 32 bit HDR file pops up, save it to your hard drive.
+In a few seconds when the intermediary 32 bit HDR file pops up, save it to your hard drive and open it in Lightroom.
 From there, the Perfect HDR Workflow is exactly the same as with the plugin alone.

 I have a short wishlist to improve how we can do deghosting.
 If the folks at HDRSoft would simply include the manual deghosting feature of Photomatix Pro in their merge to 32 bit HDR Lightroom plugin, we would have it all the tools we need conveniently in one place and avoid the workaround of using Photomatix Pro for deghosting as I’ve just described.